-Three things to know about taxes and starting a business
+Three things for a business owner to know about taxes and starting a business

 Choose a business structure